tanyaweaver/python-dev-accelerator/source/lectures/day11/scraping.rst

 .. rst-class:: left

 Okay, so that's the basics.
-For your assignment you'll take this a step farther and build a list of apartment listings using Craigslist.
+For your assignment you'll take this a step farther and
+:ref:`build a list of apartment listings <scraper_assignment>` using Craigslist.